joeyoropesa-dev/trickystore-addon/README.md

 #

 ## Issues, Questions, Suggestions..
-Since I have both Issues and Discussion tabs opened, please use correct places to suggest, ask questions and report issues/bugs.
+Since I have both Issues and Discussions tabs opened, please use correct places to suggest, ask questions and report issues/bugs.

 #